amir-awad/matches-management-system/README.md

 # matches-management-system

-- This is a simple web application for managing matches.
+- This is a web application for managing matches.
 It is built using Node.js, Express.js, and SQL server.
 - We used docker to run the application.

 ## Installation